-This cake was amazing!!!
+This Toffee Apple Cake was amazing!!!
 I loved every single bite of it.
 Soft, moist crumb soaked with a sugar-lemon-brandy mixture, fruity and tangy apple filling, velvety white chocolate-cream cheese icing and then the caramelized apples on top… I am telling you I was in heaven and I was not alone up there.

 If you want to treat your dear ones with a really special cake this Christmas, this should be it.
 The cinnamon, ginger and sultanas in the cake make it really christmasy, the icing will make you think of snow and Santa Claus and if you bring this to a Christmas lunch, you will not need bring any other present, I think.
 This cake is a present in itself.